santisq/PSParallelPipeline/docs/en-US/Invoke-Parallel.md

 ## DESCRIPTION

-`Invoke-Parallel` is a PowerShell cmdlet that allows parallel processing of input objects with similar capabilities as [`ForEach-Object -Parallel`](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/foreach-object) introduced in PowerShell v7.0.
+The `Invoke-Parallel` cmdlet enables parallel processing of input objects in PowerShell, offering functionality similar to `ForEach-Object -Parallel` introduced in PowerShell 7.0.
+It processes pipeline input across multiple threads, improving performance for tasks that benefit from parallel execution.

 ## EXAMPLES

-### Example 1: Run slow script in parallel batches
+### Example 1: Run a slow script in parallel batches

 ```powershell
 $message = 'Hello world from '